MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 ####Otoroshi, billing and security
 Depending on chosen plan type, certain custom properties may be accessibles.

 - Plan needs an Otoroshi instance to allow users to subscribe.
-After choosing an instance, a list of Otoroshi service groups is accessible to link daikoku api/plan with an Otoroshi service group.
+After choosing an instance, a list of Otoroshi service groups and services is accessible to link daikoku api/plan with one or more Otoroshi service group or services.
 - As it's Otoroshi which manages apis, apikey quotas can be define.
+- Daikoku provide, like [Otorshi](https://maif.github.io/otoroshi/manual/entities/apikeys.html), some apikey parameters.
 - Daikoku side, billing informations can be filled (billing period, cost per month, currency ...)
 - For security, you can force apikey rotation. it's an Otoroshi feature that will reset clientSecret every month with a grace period of 1 week (during this week both secrets works)
 - Subscription can be: